-This prefatory note is designed to facilitate understanding of the Uniform Collaborative Law Act by:
+This prefatory note is designed to facilitate understanding of the Uniform Collaborative Law Rules and the Uniform Collaborative Law Act (collectively referred to as Uniform Collaborative Rules and Act or rules/act) by:

-- providing an overview of what collaborative law is, its growth and development and its benefits to parties, the public and the legal profession; - summarizing main provisions of the Uniform Collaborative Law Act; - discussing the major policy issues addressed during the act's development and drafting- e.g. appropriate scope of regulation, informed consent, domestic violence, and - identifying the reasons why the Uniform Collaborative Law Act should be a uniform act.
+- providing an overview of what collaborative law is, its growth and development, and its benefits to parties, the public, and the legal profession; - summarizing main provisions of the Uniform Collaborative Law Rules and Act; - discussing the major policy issues addressed during the rules/act's development and drafting- for example, appropriate scope of regulation, informed consent, and domestic violence; and - identifying the reasons why the Uniform Collaborative Law Rules and Act should be a uniform rules/act.

-The text of the act, with comments on specific sections, follows this prefatory note.
-The comments address the purpose of a specific section and issues in the drafting and interpretation of that section.
+The text of the rules/act, with comments on specific rules and sections, follows this prefatory note.
+The comments address the purpose of a specific rule and section and issues in the drafting and interpretation of that rule and section.

-Collaborative Law - An Overview
+Collaborative Law-An Overview